NafisRayan/Virtual-Reality-Intelligent-Assistant/Readme.md

    ```

 4. **Download the YOLO model**:
-   - Ensure you have the YOLO model file (`yolo11n.pt`) in the project directory or update the path in `app.py`.
+   - The YOLO model file (`yolo11n.pt`) should be placed in the project directory.
+You can download it from [link to model].

 ## Usage